Planetary habitability: Binary systems

 Typical estimates often suggest that 50% or more of all stellar systems are binary systems.
 This may be partly sample bias, as massive and bright stars tend to be in binaries and these are most easily observed and catalogued; a more precise analysis has suggested that the more common fainter stars are usually singular, and that up to two thirds of all stellar systems are therefore solitary.

 The separation between stars in a binary may range from less than one astronomical unit (AU, the average Earth–Sun distance) to several hundred.
 In latter instances, the gravitational effects will be negligible on a planet orbiting an otherwise suitable star and habitability potential will not be disrupted unless the orbit is highly eccentric.
 However, where the separation is significantly less, a stable orbit may be impossible.
 If a planet's distance to its primary exceeds about one fifth of the closest approach of the other star, orbital stability is not guaranteed.
 Whether planets might form in binaries at all had long been unclear, given that gravitational forces might interfere with planet formation.
 Theoretical work by Alan Boss at the Carnegie Institution has shown that gas giants can form around stars in binary systems much as they do around solitary stars.

 One study of Alpha Centauri, the nearest star system to the Sun, suggested that binaries need not be discounted in the search for habitable planets.
 Centauri A and B have an 11 AU distance at closest approach (23 AU mean), and both should have stable habitable zones.
 A study of long-term orbital stability for simulated planets within the system shows that planets within approximately three AU of either star may remain rather stable (i.e. the semi-major axis deviating by less than 5% during 32 000 binary periods).
 The continuous habitable zone (CHZ for 4.5 billion years) for Centauri A is conservatively estimated at 1.2 to 1.3 AU and Centauri B at 0.73 to 0.74—well within the stable region in both cases.

 Red dwarf systems

 Relative star sizes and photospheric temperatures.
 Any planet around a red dwarf such as the one shown here (Gliese 229A) would have to huddle close to achieve Earth-like temperatures, probably inducing tidal locking.
 See Aurelia.
 Credit: MPIA/V. Joergens.

-M-type stars also considered possible hosts of habitable exoplanets, even those with flares such as Proxima b.
+M-type stars are also considered possible hosts of habitable exoplanets, even those with flares such as Proxima b.
 Determining the habitability of red dwarf stars could help determine how common life in the universe might be, as red dwarfs make up between 70 and 90% of all the stars in the galaxy.
 However, it is important to bear in mind that flare stars could greatly reduce the habitability of exoplanets by eroding their atmosphere.